LMSC-NTappy/nanodescript/README.md

 #### Print zone matching

-This strategy matches all cells that contain a reference to a "print-zone" cell named `nanoscribe_print_zone` (or a custom name set by the user).
+This strategy matches all cells containing a reference to a cell named `nanoscribe_print_zone` (or a custom name set by the user).
 All cells containing an instance of the `nanoscribe_print_zone` cell will be identified as nanoscribe print zones.
 The following image shows an example pattern where a cross and a flat cone (tip) needs to be printed in an array.
 Here, both `cross_20_80` and `tip` contain a `nanoscribe_print_zone` instance directly.
-Cells occupying the upper levels of the hierarchy are not matched.

 In the example, the `nanoscribe_print_zone` cell contains a 100x100 um box displayed in pink.
 This poly serves no other purpose than informing the user and won't be printed.
 Actually, the